-Multi-language support (contents)
+Multi-language support (contents ANSI)

-With multi-language support, contents of the IQ Documents can be managed in several languages.
+With multi-language support, contents of the IQ documents can be managed in several languages as long as the one ANSI character set (=255 characters) is sufficient.
 It is possible to translate contents directly in the FMEA Form, in the Control Plan or in the Process Flow Diagram.
 In addition, the multi-language support offers tools for the administration of multilingual contents.
 With these tools, untranslated IQ-Objects and also IQ-Objects whose translation is not up to date can be identified